aarondaniels/Exploratory_Data_Analysis/README.md

-# Exploratory_Data_Analysis
+# Exploratory Data Analysis

-# Background
+## Background
 This respository will highlight tools for conducting Exploratory Data Analysis (EDA).
 This instruction will also include establishing a database and populating data to begin conducting EDA.

-# Initialize Database
+## Initialize Database

 In this exercise, we will use a modified version of the [Sample Sakila Database](https://dev.mysql.com/doc/sakila/en/).
 The modified version will be referred to as the Bad Sakila Database.
 The modified database has been extended and had restraints removed to allow the addition of bad data.
 The goal of this exercise is to investigate the data and identify problematic data.

 For context, the Sakila database captures data related to movie rentals.
-The database schema is noted as follows:
+The relational database schema is noted as follows:
 ![Sakila Schema](Database_Schema.png)

 Within the local instance of MySQL create the following schemas: